markenty/TESTSITE/README.md

 * Image resize to fit within screen (only works when navigation menu on top)
 * By default an header image is placed on top of each page (you may want to change the default picture or remove this option in the template)

-For an example webpage, see my website http://notebook.ecodiv.org/ or see the screenshots below (screenshots may not show the most recent version).
+For example websits, see http://notebook.ecodiv.org/ and http://ecodiv.org/.
+Below some screenshots (screenshots may not show the most recent version).

 ### Screenshots